gberger/gberger.github.io/_posts/2014-06-04-ghurl-url-shortener-powered-by-github-pages-and-repos.md

 3. Construct your shortened URL using **n**:
    `https://ghurl.github.io/?n`

-Then, when the user access the "shortened URL" (it's not really that short, unless I buy a custom domain), I use the issue's number (from the query string) to send an AJAX call to the GitHub API.
+Then, when the user accesses the "shortened URL" (it's not really that short, unless I buy a custom domain), I use the issue's number (from the query string) to send an AJAX call to the GitHub API.
 When it's done, I use the issue's title as the URL to redirect the user to.

+The short URLs contain the issue number in the query string, so I could later retrieve them from the repo.
+And by using a query string, I effectively have a catch-all URL into a single HTML page: perfect for using GitHub pages for hosting the static HTML+JS+CSS files.

 Of course, nobody should really use this service in the real world, for several reasons: